CallumBurnet/Burnet_Callum21473492_ISErepo/Documentation.md

 - The goal is to uncover errors that are more likely to occur near the boundaries and ensure the system handles them correctly.
 - Test cases are typically derived from the minimum and maximum valid input values, as well as values immediately above and below those limits.

+Weather Functionality
+- For the weather functionality there arent any boundary values to test Temperature Functionality
+- For the temperature functionality there arent any boundary values to test

 # White box test cases
-- White box testing is a software testing technique that focuses on the internal structure and implementation details of the system under test.
+>White box testing is a software testing technique that focuses on the internal structure and implementation details of the system under test.
 It involves testing the code's internal paths, branches, and logic to ensure that all possible execution paths are tested
-- Understanding the Internal Structure: White box testers have access to the internal workings of the system, including the source code, algorithms, and data structures.
+Understanding the Internal Structure: White box testers have access to the internal workings of the system, including the source code, algorithms, and data structures.
 They analyze the code and its implementation details to identify potential areas of concern and develop test cases accordingly.

-- Coverage Criteria: White box testing aims to achieve thorough coverage of the code by exercising all possible paths, branches, and conditions.
+Coverage Criteria: White box testing aims to achieve thorough coverage of the code by exercising all possible paths, branches, and conditions.
 Common coverage criteria used in white box testing include statement coverage, branch coverage, path coverage, and condition coverage.

-- Testing Techniques: Various testing techniques are used in white box testing, including path testing, control flow testing, data flow testing, and mutation testing.
+Testing Techniques: Various testing techniques are used in white box testing, including path testing, control flow testing, data flow testing, and mutation testing.
 These techniques help testers design test cases that target specific paths or conditions within the code.

-- Test Case Design: Test cases in white box testing are often based on the internal structure of the code.
+Test Case Design: Test cases in white box testing are often based on the internal structure of the code.
 Testers focus on exercising different branches, loops, and conditional statements, as well as testing edge cases and boundary conditions.
 Test cases may be derived from the code itself, code reviews, or analysis of requirements and specifications.

-- Debugging and Error Localization: White box testing can help identify and localize errors within the code.
+Debugging and Error Localization: White box testing can help identify and localize errors within the code.
 By examining the internal paths and variables, testers can pinpoint the exact location where an error occurs, making it easier for developers to debug and fix the issue.

-- Code Optimization: White box testing can also highlight areas of the code that can be optimized for better performance, efficiency, or maintainability.
+Code Optimization: White box testing can also highlight areas of the code that can be optimized for better performance, efficiency, or maintainability.
 By analyzing the code during testing, potential improvements or optimizations may be identified.
+- Weather function
+- - For the weather function i will be white box testing and assurting the values of the dictionaries, as the code is quite simple all of the functionalities can be tested in black box testing as pathways dont need to be understood, the only pathway that doesnt get tested in the values of the dictionary
+- Temperature function
+- - For the Temperature function i will be white box testing and assurting the values of the dictionaries, as the code is quite simple all of the functionalities can be tested in black box testing as pathways dont need to be understood, the only pathway that doesnt get tested in the values of the dictionary

 ```python
     def test_cityDict(self):
         # Verify the keys in the cityDict